JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 featureFlags = setOf(ComposeFeatureFlag.StrongSkipping.disabled())
 ```

-If you are configuring Compose compiler directly, use the following syntax to pass feature flags to it:
+If you are configuring the Compose compiler directly, use the following syntax to pass feature flags to it:

 ```
 -P plugin:androidx.compose.compiler.plugins.kotlin:featureFlag=<flag name>